GTD for Beginners: Getting Things Done Explained Simply (5 Steps)

 What beginners consistently get wrong

 Treating system design as the first priority.
 Allen describes this as productive procrastination: spending hours selecting the right app, designing the perfect folder structure, and reading more about GTD rather than beginning the capture habit with whatever tools are already available.
-The system design is much less important than the consistency of using it, and consistency only develops through use rather than through planning.
 Start with a notebook and a text file.
 Migrate to a dedicated app once you understand what you actually need.

 Over-scheduling the calendar.
-Next actions that are placed on the calendar as aspirational scheduling โ€” "I'll do this at 2pm on Wednesday" when there's no genuine reason it must be done at that time โ€” create a false sense of organisation and a reliable source of guilt when the day goes differently than planned.
+Next actions placed on the calendar as aspirational scheduling โ€” "I'll do this at 2pm on Wednesday" when there's no genuine reason it must be done then โ€” create a false sense of organisation and a reliable source of guilt when the day goes differently than planned.
 Only hard landscape items belong on the calendar.

 How to start GTD today: a minimum viable version